Kenya eyes trade benefits from planned Chinese-built railway

 On Thursday, Kenyatta praised Chinese President Xi Jinping for his "personal interest and support" in the railway project.

-Kenyatta said the railway link would also be extended to neighbouring Tanzania, adding that work would start on that section next month.
-Tanzania has accused its neighbours in the past of excluding it from their plans for expanding roads and railways in the region.
+Kenyatta said the railway link would also be extended to neighboring Tanzania, adding that work would start on that section next month.
+Tanzania has accused its neighbors in the past of excluding it from their plans for expanding roads and railways in the region.

 The railway is part of wider regional plans to improve infrastructure and speed up transit cargo from Mombasa.